A. Nebuchadnezzar's dream of the tree.

 i.
 This return of reason results in worship.
 "We do not worship enough, my brethren.
 Even in our public gatherings we do not have enough worship.
 O worship the King!
 Bow your heads now - bow your spirits rather, and adore him that liveth for ever and ever.
 Your thoughts, your emotions, these are better than bullocks and he-goats to be offered on the altar: God will accept them.
 Worship him with lowliest reverence, for you are nothing, and he is all in all."
 (Spurgeon)

 ii.
 This return of reason results in prayer.
 If we believe what Nebuchadnezzar believed about God, it will certainly show in our prayer life.
 We will know that God can change the heart and mind of man, the course of rivers, the flow of the oceans, the distribution of resources, and the assignment of angels.

 iii.
-Spurgeon suggests the proper response of the believer to the greatness and sovereignty of God:
+Spurgeon suggested the proper response of the believer to the greatness and sovereignty of God:

 c.
 I was restored to my kingdom, and excellent majesty was added to me: God wanted to restore Nebuchadnezzar.
 The goal wasn't to bring him low, but to bring him to his proper place before God and among men.
 Truly, Nebuchadnezzar learned that those who walk in pride He is able to put down.

-d.
+iii.
 Some find prophetic significance in this account.
-Since “Babylon” is used in the scriptures as a figure of the world system at large, we can say:
+Since Babylon is used in the Scriptures as a figure of the world system in general, we can say:

 · Nebuchadnezzar's madness foreshadows the madness of Gentile nations in their rejection of God.